ScreamingOranges/iCueConnect-API/readme.md

 ## Requirements
 * You will need iCue installed and running on your windows machine.
 * You will need to download the iCueConnect-Android App.
-* You will have to have configured all your Corsair devices through iCue.
+* You will have to have configured all your Corsair devices through iCUE.
 * In order for iCueConnect-Android App to communicate with [iCueConnect-API](https://github.com/ScreamingOranges/iCueConnect-API) and set the leds accordingly, both devices must be connected to the internet.
-* Lastly you will have to check the **Enable SDK** option in iCue's Settings.
+* Lastly you will have to check the **Enable SDK** option in iCUE's Settings.
 <p align="center">
   <img src="https://help.corsair.com/hc/article_attachments/360072361252/iCUE_SDK_enabled.jpg" width="800px">
 </p>